stepzen-dev/examples/with-auth0/authorization-jwt/README.md

 This API is used to represent your StepZen GraphQL API, and give it access to the Auth0 authorization server.

-- Log in to Auth0 dashboard.
 - Click the **Applications** link in the left navigation pane.
 - Click the **APIs`** link in the left navigation pane.
 - Click the **+ Create API** button.
-- Fill out the API fields:​
+- On this page you need to fill out the following fields:​
-  - Enter a name in the Name field to help you identify this client.
-For example: _My StepZen API_.
+  - Enter a name in the _Name_ field to help you identify this client.
+For example: "My StepZen API".
   - For the _Identifier_ field, enter a unique value.
-For example: `https://my-stepzen-api.com`
+For example: "https://my-stepzen-api.com".
+- And click the **Create** button.

 **Create an Application**